astrellon/teaching/docs/modernApp/index.md

 ### Add JSX support to the Virtual DOM.
 [Here](./addingVirtualDomJsxSupport.md) is further details about how to add JSX support to our virtual DOM framework.

+## Combining it all together in a Todo app
+Alright we've now created our own state management, a virtual DOM framework and added JSX support for that framework.

+Let's see if we can create a very basic Todo app with it all.

+[Here](./createTodoApp.md) is the further details about this.

+## Conclusion
+Hopefully at this point some of these simple building blocks for many modern apps are a bit demystified.

+The state management we've created is pretty robust (and simple) and can easily be used to create non-trivial webapps.
+It might not have the extra devtools like Redux-DevTools which is a shame, but failing that it does a lot with not much.

+The virtual DOM framework is very barebones, full blown virtual DOM frameworks usually have a fair bit more to them.
+For one not removing all the existing elements and starting again each time, for one there will likely be problems with input elements if they are managed by the state.
+However at their core they're about representing the DOM in a way that can be easily processed by JavaScript and adding JSX support isn't as complicated as it might seem.
+However for full JSX TypeScript support it can take some time creating all the interfaces for all the different elements.

+Let me know if things still don't make sense or if my explanations of why don't add up on my [Twitter](https://twitter.com/Alan_Lawrey) or by [email](mailto:alan.lawrey@gmail.com)